Workflow Manager Overview

 • Action (7) - enables you to set and edit the selected communication channel by clicking the Edit button (8) (see the Email/SMS Window section).

-When hovering over an item, an additional delete icon (9) appears.
+When hovering over an output, an additional delete icon (9) appears.

 Email Details Window